-I work with The Nature Conservancy's Melanesia program as a Communications Coordinator.
-I create communications material for, and about, our work in Solomon Islands and Papua New Guinea.
-In the past, I've worked with Bush Heritage Australia, RMIT University, the Torres Strait Regional Authority, and the Queensland Government.
+Most recently, I worked with The Nature Conservancy's Melanesia program as a Communications Coordinator.
+I created communications material for, and about, our work in Solomon Islands and Papua New Guinea.
+I've also worked with Bush Heritage Australia, RMIT University, the Torres Strait Regional Authority, and the Queensland Government.

 Most of the artwork that I now make is commissioned work for gifts.
 Please contact me if you're interested in commissioning an artwork: kate.c.cranney[at]gmail.com.